Andy Bauch - 2021-12-14

 Plus within a few days we have another major release coming with more improvements:

-You'll see a score wheel icon on game lists, to show at a glance how positive (reddish orange) the community feedback is.
+You'll see a score wheel icon on lists, to show at a glance how positive (reddish orange) the community feedback is.

 We hope this will paint a clear picture in broad strokes, without getting hung up on half stars and single percentage points.